barryosull/interfaces-workshop/plan.md

 ## Workshop
 - Take an existing repo
-- Step 1: Simple
+- Task 1: Simple
 	- Extract the logger logic and wrap in the PSR3 interfaces
 	- Swap the implementation with Monolog
-- Step 2: Advanced
+- Task 2: Advanced
 	- Extract Guzzle API calls, hide behind interface
 	- Use a fake implementation in the acceptance tests
-- Step 3: Showing off
+- Task 3: Showing off
 	- Extract repo logic into interface
 	- Replace with redis impl
 	- Run both at the same time, use existing to check result of the old